-No craft or song will ever surpass the importance of reading to our kids, a house can never have too many books so here are a few more for you to consider!
+No craft or song will ever surpass the importance of reading to our kids, a house can never have too many books so here is a books showcase for you to consider!

-has fast become a favorite in our house around bedtime.
-I love the felt illustrations, the detail amazes me and helps distract me from noticing that I have read it 20 times in as many minutes.
-The story itself is great too, it focuses on opposites in the farm yard with a zippy rhyming text.
+“How Big Is A Pig“ by Claire Beaton has fast become a favorite in our house around bedtime.
+I love the felt illustrations.
+And above all, the detail amazes me and helps distract me from noticing that I have read it 20 times in as many minutes.
+The story itself is great too, it focuses on opposites in the farmyard with a zippy rhyming text.

-is brilliant and cheeky little book for your toddler to love.
+“Moo, Baa, La La La!“ by Sandra Boynton is a brilliant and cheeky little book for your toddler to love.
 Young children will jump at the chance to correct the silly story that has pigs saying “La La La” instead of oink!

-“Chica Chica ABC“ by Bill Martin Jr. and John Archambault is a fantastic board book and a shorter version of the ever popular “Chica Chica Boom Boom“.
-My son loves this book and it’s the perfect amount of text for a toddler.
+“Chica Chica ABC“ by Bill Martin Jr. and John Archambault is a fantastic board book and a shorter version of the ever-popular “Chica Chica Boom Boom“.
+My son loves this book since it’s the perfect amount of text for a toddler.
 The illustrations by Lois Ehlert are so bright and bold that even a very young baby will respond to it.
-A must have for all home libraries!
+A must-have book for all home libraries, for sure!

-is a silly story about a zookeeper and his charges that follow him home to bed.
+“Good Night Gorilla“ by Peggy Rathmann is a silly story about a zookeeper and then his charges that follow him home to bed.
 Luckily his wife is on her toes and gets those silly animals back to the zoo!
 I love to use this book as a bedtime story.

-“One Duck Stuck“ by Phyllis Root looks like an everyday book , but inside you will find a brilliantly repetitive storyline, that promotes teamwork, and mathematical skills!
-My students a few years ago were nuts about this book and yours will be too!
+“One Duck Stuck“ by Phyllis Root looks like an everyday book.
+But inside you will find a brilliantly repetitive storyline, that promotes teamwork, and mathematical skills!
+My students a few years ago were nuts about this book and above all, yours will be too!